ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   An optional array of mixin filenames/filepaths and/or mixin names:

   1. A filename contains a file extension.
 A filepath includes a leading directory path.
-The file is YAML.
+The file content is YAML.
   1. A simple name (no file extension and no path) is used as a lookup in Ceedling's mixin load paths.